 How to fix Error 34 Roomba?

-Step 1: Restart your Roomba
+Step 1: Reboot the Roomba

-There are a few different ways you can restart your Roomba.
-One is to remove the battery and put it back in, and the other is to press and hold the “HOME” and “SPOT” Clean buttons on your Robot for about 10 seconds.
-If restarting the device doesn’t fix your problem, move on to the next step.
+One way is to remove the battery and put it back in, and the other way is to press and hold the “HOME” and “SPOT” Clean buttons on your Robot for about 10 seconds.

 Step 2: Clean the sensors on your Robot

-A Roomba has almost three sensors, which are essential for detecting dirt, debris, and cleaning path.
-If these sensors are dirty, your Roomba may not be able to detect its direction and destination, which can cause error 34.
+If one of them gets dusty, it may not be able to detect its direction and destination, which can ultimately cause error 34.

-To clean your Roomba’s sensors, gently use a dry, soft cloth to wipe away any dirt or debris.
 Ensure that nothing is blocking the sensors, such as a rug or furniture.

 Related: Roomba Brush not spinning!
 (Simple ways to Fix)